 If you haven’t already, click on this link to head over to SiteGround and choose a hosting plan.

-I wasn’t happy with the new increase in price from $3.95/month to $6.99/month, but I would still choose SiteGround over other hosting companies.
-In the end, their quality of service is unparalleled.
-After blogging for years, I still contact them to help fix my website and they are always able to find the solution for me.
+Their quality of service is unparalleled.
+After years of blogging, I still contact them to help fix my website and they are always able to find the solution for me.

 I highly recommend signing up for a 36-month plan to lock in the introductory rate if you can afford it.
 It will save you money down the road.

 Don’t spend too much time trying to come up with the perfect domain name or else you’d never start a blog.
 Try to come up with 4-5 possible names just in case your first choices are taken.
 Check to see if it’s available.

 Related post: How to Come Up With the Perfect Blog Name

 It’s not a problem if you’ve already purchased your domain name elsewhere.
 You can still use SiteGround as your web hosting company.
 You don’t have to get the domain name and hosting plan from the same company, but it does make it a lot easier when starting out.